Lipari Cathedral: Cloisters

 After the Arab Invasions, the island of Lipari remained uninhabited and when the Normans settled there they found only a few villages of Greek speaking inhabitants in the interior.
 In 1083, Count Roger I invited the Benedictine monks who were well-fitted for the serenity and security of the place, and built a monastery near the castle for them.
 The Abbot Ambrogio, head of the monks, directed the construction of the Norman cloisters which were completed around 1131 in the reign of Roger II and follow the Clunian Benedictine model.
 On the original plan, the church faced north and the cloisters south, near the monastery.

 After the reconstruction of the church in 1516, the cloister no longer had an important role and was occupied by a cemetery.
-It was covered over by a langslide during an earthquake and remained hidden for centuries.
+It was covered over by a landslide during an earthquake and remained hidden for centuries.
 It has only recently been uncovered, in 1978, by Luigi Pastore who noticed some capitals while investigating the area around the cathedral and immediately informed the Soprintendeze for archaeology and heritage.
 Today they have been restored and are an important tourist attraction.

 Initially the cloisters were square, but the north side was shorted.
 In the centre, a garden was rimmed by a colonnaded gallery.
 The north side was incorporated into the church during the 1516 restorations, becoming the right nave.
 The columns are all fluted and are particularly valuable since they were spoliated from earlier Roman houses.
 Similar columns have been found submerged in the port.

 Some of the column capitals depict monstrous animals or doves eating dates.
 They were probably made by an artisan imitating the Clunian style.
 Fragments of the ancient pavement are stored in the local Museo archeologico regionale eoliano, along with other material recovered during excavations, and a photographic reproduction of the "Constitutum" of Abbot Ambrogio in the Norman period.